 All Spirit of Tasmania’s marketing correspondence will display a clearly visible and user-friendly opt-out tick box.
 Spirit of Tasmania may imply consent to receive marketing material where this opt-out box is not ticked.

 All personal information held on any marketing databases will be permanently destroyed or de-identified within 45 days of receipt of an opt-out notice or a request to be removed from the database.

-TT-Line's Travel Club/Spirit e-News will continue to work on an opt-in basis.
-TT-Line will not send online marketing material without an opt-out clause.
+Spirit of Tasmania's Loyalty/Travel Club/Spirit e-News will continue to work on an opt-in basis.
+Spirit of Tasmania will not send any online marketing material that does not contain an opt-out clause.

 The PIP Act and Privacy Act are not intended to interfere with legal obligations to disclose information for law enforcement and regulatory purposes.

 Spirit of Tasmania has a procedure for using and disclosing personal information for the purpose of investigating and reporting suspected unlawful activity to the relevant authorities.